dangarmat/dangarmat.github.io/_posts/2018-05-14-Best-City-For-Data-Scientists-Using-hvest.md

 1. Job postings do not represent people currently employed as a Data Scientist
 2. Some cities may fill and close these postings faster than others, so would appear to have fewer postings using one slice in time than say unique postings in a month
 3. Biases in companies that post on Monster.com
-4. Overcounting from duplicates
+4. Over-counting from duplicates
-5. Undercounting for posts hiring for multiple positions
+5. Under-counting for posts hiring for multiple positions

 In any case, let's use this as a proxy and see what shakes out.
-First step is to get a function that works to retun 24 on just one city.
-In my browser, this search's url has an extra "&jobid=..." section which can be removed, so that for Portland, OR its minimal moster.com Data Scientist url is:
+First step is to get a function that works to return 24 on just one city.
+In my browser, this search's URL has an extra "&jobid=..." section which can be removed, so that for Portland, OR its minimal moster.com Data Scientist URL is:

 ```r
 url <- 'https://www.monster.com/jobs/search/?q=__22data-scientist__22&where=Portland__2C-OR'
 ```

 We know we want this number 24.
-To get ot it, [http://selectorgadget.com/](http://selectorgadget.com/) offers a nice utility.
+To get to it, [http://selectorgadget.com/](http://selectorgadget.com/) offers a nice utility.
 You "install" it by adding a bookmark, then when navigated to a page you want to scrape, click the bookmark to find a best tag to identify your website's component you need.
 Clicking on 24 here, slectorgadget shows it's in `'.title'` and so are 31 other elements.

 ![scrape_04](/images/scrape_04.PNG)